 Reading-Some students will be looking at early reading skills and using Oxford Reading scheme to help develop this area of learning.
 This will be done through Guided Reading sessions.

 Writing/mark making.
 We will be working on a range of pencil control mazes as well as tracing over different patterns.
 Some students will be continuing to work on sentence structure and using a range of tools to help them develop their own sentences linking with this terms topic.

 Speaking & Listening-Use of all different forms of communication, opportunities to be built into all areas of the school day to encourage pupils to use their own means of communication, including PECS, communication books and signing.
-Other students will be focusing on their phase 3 phonics and learning to blend a variety of sounds.
+Other students will be focusing on their phase 3 and phase 4 phonics and learning to blend a variety of sounds.
 Some students will also be completing Guided Reading sessions on a 1:1 basis.

 At home-sharing books, listening to stories together.
 Encouraging use of communication systems to comment and make requests.

 We have created a sensory circuit which we can use in class, which the children engage with every morning when they come into school.